 The selection process is coordinated by the CEU Center for Teaching and Learning.
 The selection committee is comprised of distinguished international faculty and higher education leaders.

-- Applications/Nominations for the European Award for Excellence in Teaching in the Social Sciences and Humanities will be accepted until January 15, 2018.
+- Applications for the European Award for Excellence in Teaching in the Social Sciences and Humanities will be accepted until January 31, 2022.
 Applications should be sent electronically to: TeachingAward@ceu.edu .
-The selection process will be completed by June 1, 2018.
+The selection process will be completed by the end of June, 2022.
 The award competition is intended to be conducted annually.

-- The CEU Center for Teaching and Learning will send an email to acknowledge receipt of the application or nomination within two weeks of the submission.
+- The CEU Center for Teaching and Learning will send an email to acknowledge receipt of the application within two weeks of the submission.

-- In the second stage of the selection process (early March 2018), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.
+- In the second stage of the selection process ( second half of March 2022), the CEU Center for Teaching and Learning will contact selected candidates and the higher education institution to obtain additional information in support of the application.

-- All candidates will be notified of their status by June 1, 2018.
+- All candidates will be notified of their status no later than June 2022.

 Conferring the Award and the Prize

-The award and the Diener Prize will be presented at CEU's academic year opening ceremony in September.
-The award winner will also be invited to participate in award-related events at Central European University, subject to their availability.
+The award and the Diener Prize is presented at CEU's academic year opening ceremony in September 2022.
+The award winner will also be invited to present a workshop for faculty and students and to participate in other award-related events at Central European University, subject to their availability.